Businesses and wealthy people ‘handed £36bn tax cuts under Rishi Sunak’

 Taxation and spending have taken centre stage during the often ill-tempered contest between Tory leadership hopefuls Ms Truss and Mr Sunak.

 Ms Truss has argued that tax cuts are the best way to solve Britain’s economic problems.
-She has pledged to immediately reverse a rise in National Insurance brought in by Mr Sunak and to cancel a planned increase on the tax on company profits, despite corporations announcing record jumps in earnings this year, and warnings from economists that the move would further fuel rampant rises in the cost of living.
+She has pledged to immediately reverse a rise in national insurance brought in by Mr Sunak and to cancel a planned increase in the tax on company profits, despite corporations announcing record jumps in earnings this year, and warnings from economists that the move would further fuel rampant rises in the cost of living.

-The leadership frontrunner has laid out plans to fund tax cuts through more government borrowing, a plan which has been denounced by Mr Sunak, as well as Labour leader Keir Starmer, who called it “fairytale economics”.
+The leadership frontrunner has laid out plans to fund tax cuts through more government borrowing, a plan which has been denounced by Mr Sunak, as well as Labour leader Sir Keir Starmer, who called it “fairytale economics”.

 Mr Sunak, meanwhile, has sought to present himself as a prudent chancellor who will “level with” the public about the need for higher taxes.

-He this week unveiled a "three-part plan" to ease the pain of soaring bills, which consisted of "support for the most vulnerable, support for pensioners and some support for everyone".
+This week he unveiled a “three-part plan” to ease the pain of soaring bills, which consisted of “support for the most vulnerable, support for pensioners and some support for everyone”.
 Writing for The Times, Mr Sunak said his plan could involve support in the form of winter and cold weather payments, and that all households could expect a roughly £200 boost from his VAT reduction on energy bills.

 The second part of the plan involves identifying and targeting the scale of support needed, with expectations that soaring energy costs could see households £400 to £500 worse off than when Mr Sunak announced his previous support package in May.

-Thirdly, Mr Sunak said he would “drive a programme to identify savings across Whitehall” in order to pay for his support scheme, which The Times said would cost around £10 billion.
+Thirdly, Mr Sunak said he would “drive a programme to identify savings across Whitehall” in order to pay for his support scheme, which The Times said would cost around £10bn.

-Tax Justice UK Acting executive director, Paul Hebden, said: “Tax is about political choices, and our analysis shows that Boris Johnson and Rishi Sunak gave tens of billions in handouts to business.
+Tax Justice UK acting executive director, Paul Hebden, said: “Tax is about political choices, and our analysis shows that Boris Johnson and Rishi Sunak gave tens of billions in handouts to business.

-“The idea among some of the Conservative leadership candidates that the planned 2023 corporation tax increase should be reversed is perverse given that working people are currently the only ones on the hook for the costs of covid recovery.”
+“The idea among some of the Conservative leadership candidates that the planned 2023 corporation tax increase should be reversed is perverse, given that working people are currently the only ones on the hook for the costs of covid recovery.”

 Mr Sunak became known as a big-spending chancellor after borrowing more than £300bn to pay for support during the pandemic.
 His tax breaks for business received less attention.
 A “super-deduction” handed companies 120 per cent tax relief on capital investment in the UK.